 Tricia Maas is a Research Assistant at the Center on Reinventing Public Education.
 Her recent projects include research on charter school policies and performance, the use of blended learning, and human capital pipeline policies in education.
-Prior to her time at the UW, Tricia taught high school math in Charlotte, N.C. as a Teach for America corps member and at a KIPP charter school in San Jose, CA. Tricia holds bachelors degrees in Economics and French from the University of Richmond and an M.A. in Education Policy from Stanford University, and a PhD in Education Leadership and Policy Studies from the University of Washington College of Education.
+Prior to her time at the UW, Tricia taught high school math in Charlotte, N.C. as a Teach for America corps member and at a KIPP charter school in San Jose, CA. Tricia holds BAs in Economics and French from the University of Richmond and an MA in Education Policy from Stanford University, and a PhD in Education Leadership and Policy Studies from the University of Washington College of Education.